Mornor/CarND-Vehicle-Detection/README.md

 svc.fit(X_train, y_train)
 ```

-* Implement a sliding-window technique and use the trained classifier to search for vehicles in image.
+* Implement a sliding-window technique and use the trained classifier to search for vehicles in image. <br>
 A window from a defined size will <i>slide</i> to a defined zone of the frame, looking for vehicles.
 Here, it is not necessary to look for a vehicle above half of the size of the input images, since it's the sky (in the future, may be there will be some cars there too).
 We can also see that the vehicle on which the camera is is always driving on the left lane of the road.
 We can then assume that the vehicle will be detected on the right side of the image.

-* Create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicle(s).
+* Create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicle(s). <br>
 It is possible that several boxes are drawn around th vehicle.
 It is for example the case where a vehicle is detected inside another vehicle.
 The classifier being not perfect, it can also detect vehicle where the is in fact notthing.
 These multi-boxes and false-positives detection can be eliminated using a heatmap.
 Practically, I will weighten all pixels within the boxes detected around the vehicle, then take the centroid of it, and draw a new box around.
 An example of a heatmap can be seen here: <br>
 ![heatmap](./output_images/heatmap.png)

-* Output this bounding box around the vehicle(s).
+* Output this bounding box around the vehicle(s). <br>
 The final result of the pipeline can be see in the following image:
 ![result](./output_images/example_draw_boxes.png)